bitwarden/server/CONTRIBUTING.md

 <img width="194" alt="salserver" src="https://user-images.githubusercontent.com/3904944/78942922-b344e880-7a88-11ea-8c1e-ba12ab3446bb.png">

-8. Troubleshooting: if your login details for `sa` are being rejected:
-    * SA_PASSWORD has certain complexity requirements.
-The Docker Hub page says that it must "include at least 8 characters of at least three of these four categories: uppercase letters, lowercase letters, numbers and non-alphanumeric symbols" - but your mileage may vary.
-If these requirements are not met, the password will not be set (without any warning) and your login attempts will be rejected for having an incorrect password.
-If this is happening and you're sure you're using the right password, try increasing the complexity of SA_PASSWORD.
-    * If you change SA_PASSWORD in `docker-compose.yml`, you may need to delete the Docker container *and volume* for it to take effect.
-(This will obviously delete all of your container files/setup.)
-Stop and delete the running container, then delete the volume with `docker volume ls` and `docker volume rm <volume name>`.
-Then update `docker-compose.yml` and run `docker compose -d up` again.

 ### Running Migrator scripts

 You now have an empty SQL server instance.
 The instructions below will automatically create your `vault_dev` database and run the migration scripts located in `server/util/Migrator/DbScripts` to populate it.